th-nuernberg/meteor-scatter/README.md

 `database.py`:

-Processes all data provided by the Grabber and save in `final_dataframe.csv`
+Processes all data provided by the Grabber and save in `final_dataframe.csv`.

 `initapp.py`:

-Initialise Flask App before start
+Initialise Flask App before start.

 `plot.py`:

 Creates all charts.
 If needed resolution of the charts can be manipulated here.
 Needs to be changed for each charts seperatly.
-(300dpi and figsize 10,6 will create a figure with resolution of 3000x1800px, can be reduced if less performace is needed)
+(300dpi and figsize 10,6 will create a figure with resolution of 3000x1800px, can be reduced if less performace is needed).

 ### Install

-Create a virtual environment and install the requirements (`requirements.txt`).
+Create a virtual environment, activate it, and install the requirements (`requirements.txt`).

+### Run

+Activate the virtual environment and run `app.py`.

 ### Debug